Free Willy 2: The Adventure Home: Plot

 It has been two years since Jesse freed Willy and got him back home to his pod.
 The Greenwoods are planning a trip to the San Juan Islands to visit Randolph's new job while camping at Camp Nor' Wester.
 Before they leave, Dwight arrives with news that Jesse's mother was found dead in New York City and left behind another son.
-This devastates Jesse after many attempts at finding her, but comes to terms with it, after talking his feelings out with Glen.
+This devastates Jesse after many attempts at finding her, but he comes to terms with it, after talking his feelings out with Glen.
 Jesse's half-brother Elvis is morose, overly talkative and mischievous.
 He is also prone to telling lies and easily gets on Jesse's nerves.
 To make matters worse for Jesse, Elvis is invited along on their trip, so that they can get to know each other.
 At the environmental institute, Jesse reunites with Randolph, receives a pendant resembling Nastilane riding an orca, becomes smitten with his goddaughter, Nadine, and is introduced to Willy's family during a day of whale watching.
 He tracks and later reunites with Willy.

 As the Greenwoods continue to enjoy their camping trip, Liberian oil tanker, the Dakar, runs aground on Lawson Reef and spills oil due to an engine malfunction, trapping Willy and his siblings Luna and Littlespot at the campsite.
 Luna gets oil in her lungs and beaches herself.
 Jesse and the adults get her back in the water but need further assistance.
 Benbrook Oil CEO John Milner announces a plan to move the whales into captivity until further notice.
 Jesse challenges this, making him promise to do whatever he can to get them back to their mother, Catspaw, or else he'll be blamed for Luna's death.
 Luna's condition worsens after Kate Haley treats her.
 Jesse and Randolph use an old Indian remedy that helps her recover.